zzh20188/Action-Build/README-en.md

 ------

 # Changelog
+-- Use `ccache` to speed up the workflow.
+It is only effective when `fast build` is enabled.
+The cache will need to be regenerated on first use, major updates, or when the key is changed, which may reduce the speed.
 -- Initial support for the sm8750's new setlocalversion format using echo, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
 Now, this feature is fully supported across all device models and build methods.
 -- Add `TRUSTY_EXISTS` to automatically detect whether the `6.6` kernel has defects in the kernel source code and determine whether `sed` is needed.
 -- Support enabling fongchi driver for selected devices (optional), driver from [@HanKuCha](https://github.com/HanKuCha).